Reliability of BAC & Breath-Test Results in a Drunk-Driving Case

 In very basic terms, the breath-test machine is designed to measure the amount of alcohol in a deep-lung breath sample and to use that amount to determine BAC.
 The four main scientific methods used in the various machines are chemical analysis, infrared spectrophotometry, gas chromatography and fuel-cell detection.

-Arguments a drunk-driving defense attorney may make to undermine the breath-test results:
+Arguments a DUI defense attorney may make to undermine the breath-test results:

 - The breath tests’ assumption of a 2100-to-1 blood-to-breath ratio may not be scientifically reliable.